 Tis the season for holiday baking!
 There’s a good chance you’ll want to make a pie for either Thanksgiving or Christmas (In my case, both) For many years I used pie crust from the refrigerated section of the grocery store.
 It was reliable, and while it wouldn’t win any awards, it was at least decent.
 Then, something changed.
 At first I thought maybe I got a bad batch.
 I bought some more, still it wasn’t right, something had changed with the texture, the look, even the smell was different.
 Every time I opened a package, I didn’t like what my

 November 9 is the anniversary of the demolition of the Berlin Wall, a pivotal event in world history.
 It seems only fitting to mark this occasion with something German.
 My first thought was to make a sauerkraut meal (“Crickets, crickets. . .”).
 Then, I switched directions and got a much more enthusiastic reaction: German Chocolate Cake! (“Massive applause, standing ovation!!!. . .”).
 Ironically, this cake has nothing to do with Germany.
 In fact, it’s named after its English-American creator, Sam German.
+It was called Baker’s German Chocolate Cake.
 But we’ll go with it, anyway.
-I found this recipe at recipe-me.com and I like the way it came
+Even without the Germany connection.
+I

-With Halloween approaching, get ready for the fun part: leftover candy!
+Your favorite candy bar made into a pie With Halloween approaching, get ready for the fun part: leftover candy!
 If you’re serious about trick-or-treating, there are going to be extras.
 No one wants to be THAT house, the one that ran out of candy.
 For shame!
-So, stock up, hand out the Twizzlers FIRST, and ration the Snickers bars because you’ve got to try this recipe: Snickers Pie, found at thekitchenismyplayground.com.
-To start, you’re going to need 1½ cups of chopped Snickers bars.
+So, stock up, hand out the Twizzlers FIRST, and ration the Snickers bars because you’ve got to try this recipe: No Bake Snickers Pie, found at thekitchenismyplayground.com.
+How to make No Bake Snickers Pie To start, you’re going to need 1½ cups of chopped Snickers bars.
 That equates to about 12 so-called “Fun-sized” bars.
-For the record, I think the LARGE candy bars should be called “Fun-sized,” don’t you?
-More candy

 Apple Crisp is the perfect dessert during apple season!
 All the tastes of apple pie in a fraction of the time.
 Serve warm with a scoop of ice cream and prepare for the applause!

-Today’s recipe delivers all the wonderful flavors of strawberry shortcake: fresh strawberries, whipped cream and shortcake, in one package.
+Everyone loves strawberry shortcake Today’s recipe delivers all the wonderful flavors of strawberry shortcake: fresh strawberries, whipped cream and shortcake, in one package.
 I found this recipe on crazyforcrust.com and to my great distress the cake looked like a complete failure at one point.
 In the end, I snatched victory from the (hungry) jaws of defeat.
+This Strawberry Shortcake Roll was a Bridge Club hit!
 Normally I wouldn’t post a recipe before getting it right all the way through, but people from the neighborhood Bridge Club are clamoring (“Clamor!
-Clamor!
 Clamor!”) for the recipe, and I am here to deliver!
 The

 An easy Fourth of July dessert Here’s a red, white and blue version of a simple berry-crumble bar.
 I found this recipe years ago on Allrecipes.com, using blueberries.
 The notes said that any berry would work, so I thought why not strawberry?
 Better yet, why not both?
+You get red, white and blueberry crumble bars!
 By making this half blueberry and half strawberry, you create red, white and blue all in one 9×13 pan.
-(I’m counting the neutral-colored crust as white here) Simply mix up the dough ingredients and pat half of it into a 9×13 pan.
-The berries are mixed with some sugar and cornstarch and then added to the pan.
-The rest
+(I’m counting the neutral-colored crust as white here) Some blueberry factoids Did you know?
+In 2018, Oregon produced the most cultivated blueberries, recording 131 million pounds (60